jgmalcolm/jgmalcolm.github.io/_posts/2015-05-27-co-founders.md

 **What happens if one partner walks?** Who gets what?
 What if it's after one year, two, or four?
 Consider specific scenarios if you can: if you're both in school, what happens after graduation?
 What if you stay and the other partner leaves for a big fancy job?
 What about continuing work remote?
+What if you're both balancing school or a job?

 **What level of involvement is required to remain a partner?** How and when will you evaluate?
 What's the process for pushing a partner out?